Practical Musicality For Social Salsa Dancers

 There is another type of musicality however.

-This is more of a learned and structured musicality which comes from physically and actively engaging with music – either through playing an instrument, studying music or through dance.
+This is more of a learned and structured musicality which comes from physically and actively engaging with music – either through playing an instrument, studying music or through formal dance training.

 These activities enable us to embark on a much deeper journey of discovery and connect with music in a much more active and physical manner, actually producing the rhythms and melodies through our own effort, or translating them into movement.